More of the hard facts

 The Story Of My Life

-start being bored [here]
+start getting bored [here]

 Well.
 I have learned that some people browse other peoples homepages just to read everything about that person.
 I'm not one of them but here's for you little perverts (yes, you!) out there who have nothing better to do but to peek and poke into the story of my life. :)

 I went on to study economy in high school, something I never came to work with, but that gave a lot valuable insights into marketing and corporate economy that can be applied to all kinds of work.
 In 1990 I met my first great love and that lead to me moving away from home to my/our own flat.
 As you can see on this site I no longer live in the 2-room flat that we purchased at the time, but I did for almost 10 years.
-The same year I graduated I got my first jobs in restaurants (yes, McD is one of them) but I wanted to make more money and also have an employer who would let me take a leave of absence while doing my military service.
+The same year I graduated I got my first jobs in restaurants (yes, McD was one of them) but I wanted to make more money and also have an employer who would let me take a leave of absence while doing my military service.
 I started to work for Saab Aircraft in their parts-workshop.
 The worst time of my life.
-Stuck in a dark, noisy environment from before sunrise till after sunset (in the winters) with co-workers who's horizon ended the next payday.
-I then served 11 months with the Royal Swedish Airforce as an aircraft mechanic (SK-60).
+Stuck in a dark, noisy environment from before sunrise till after sunset (in the winters) with co-workers who's horizon at best ended the next payday.
+I then served 11 months (910402--920228) with the Royal Swedish Airforce as an aircraft mechanic (SK 60).
 Later I was laid off from Saab due to lack of work when the company hit hard times, and then I went unemployed for a long time (4 years or so).
 During that time, my life and my career goals changed drastically.

 Well.
 That was history.
 If you survived this long, here is your treat...